rejoanafridi/employee-management/README.md

 # Employee Management System

 A web-based Employee Management System that allows users to view, manage, and interact with employee information.
-This project is built using Next.js, Tailwind CSS, and modern React features.
+This project is built using Next.js, Tailwind CSS, Typescript, and modern React features.

 ## Demo